github/objective-c-style-guide/README.md

 };
 ```

-Use `#pragma mark`'s to categorize methods and protocol implementations.

-Return early.

-Declare properties `readonly` if they are only set once in `-init`.
+## Literals

-The contents of array and dictionary literals should have a space on both sides.
+ * The contents of array and dictionary literals should have a space on both sides.

-Dictionary literals should have no space between the key and the colon, and a single space between colon and value.
+ * Dictionary literals should have no space between the key and the colon, and a single space between colon and value.

 ``` objc
 NSArray *theShit = @[ @1, @2, @3 ];